bchall/cxonedownloadtool/README.md

 Download a Studio script from NICE CXone using nodejs.

-Script requires accessKeyId and accessKeySecret to be entered.
+index.js requires your accessKeyId and accessKeySecret to be entered.

 "accessKeyId": "",